CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Any riddling roll, offering attempt, or influence attempt by the target character is modified by -4.
-If placed on-guard, it may be revealed and played when a character in the company declares a riddling, offering, or influence attempt.
-During the organization phase, a character with this card may tap to attempt to remove it.
-Make a roll (or draw a #): if this result is greater than 7, discard this card.
-Cannot be duplicated.
+> > ***Playable on a character.*** Any riddling roll, offering attempt, or influence attempt by target character is modified by -4.
+If placed on-guard, it may be revealed and played when a character in the company declares such an attempt.
+During his organization phase, the character may tap to attempt to remove this card.
+Opponent makes a roll (draws a #)---if the result is greater than 7, discard this card.
+Cannot be duplicated on a given character.
 >

 ---